wp-plugins/wp-photo-album-plus/trunk/readme.txt

 == Known issues ==

 * The Big Browse Buttons are transparent.
 IE 6 does not know about transparency.
 Therefor the slidshow will not display properly in IE6 with BBB's enabled.
-* The plugin My Live Signature completely destroys the display from wppa+ and alse damages other filters.
+* The plugin My Live Signature completely destroys the display from wppa+ and also damages other filters.
 DO NOT INSTALL My Live Signature!
 * The theme Moses from Churchthemer.com uses jQuery in unsafe mode.
 This conflicts with prototype.
 Therefor you can NOT use WPPA+ embedded lightbox.
+* The plugin Shortcodes Ultimate formats the content and thereby damages the wppa+ generated code by a filter at priority 99.
+Set the wppa+ filter priority to at least 100 to deal with this conflicting situation.
+(Table IX item 10)

 == About and Credits ==